DENNKA/SubtitleShaker/README.md

            -e  --end              Add in end

         translate        Translate dialogues
-           -f  --from             Source language
+           -f  --from             from language
-           -to --to               End language WORK ONLY ru
+           -to --to               to language

   -q         --quiet   Deleted
 ==============================================================